 1. You Are Hiring for the Role You Posted, Not the Role You Need

 Job descriptions are one of the most neglected tools in leadership.
-Most are copied from a previous version, updated with a few bullet points, and posted before anyone has had a serious conversation about what success in the role actually requires.
+Most get copied from a previous version, updated with a few bullet points, and posted before anyone has had a serious conversation about what success in the role actually requires.
 The result is a posting that attracts a wide pool of applicants who can perform the listed tasks while filtering out the people who would genuinely move the needle.

 Before you post anything, define what exceptional performance looks like at 90 days, six months, and one year.
 Build the description around those outcomes, not a task list.
 That one change shifts the quality of your applicant pool before a single interview takes place.